 MWS is caused by heterozygous mutations or deletions in the zinc finger E-box-binding homeobox 2 gene, ZEB2, (2q22.3) previously called ZFHX1B (SIP1).
 To date, over 100 deletions/mutations have been reported in patients with a typical phenotype; they are frequently whole gene deletions or truncating mutations, suggesting that haploinsufficiency is the main pathological mechanism.
 Studies of genotype-phenotype analysis show that facial gestalt and delayed psychomotor development are constant clinical features, while the frequent and severe congenital malformations are variable.
 In a small number of patients, unusual mutations can lead to an atypical phenotype.

 Distinct facies is particularly important for the initial clinical diagnosis and provides the hallmark warranting ZEB2 mutational analysis in all cases, even in the absence of HSCR.
 Congenital malformations and seizures require early clinical investigation with intervention of several specialists (including neonatologists and pediatricians).

 Differential diagnoses include Pitt-Hopkins, Goldberg-Shprintzen megacolon, Smith-Lemli-Opitz and Angelman syndromes (see these terms).

-Prenatal diagnosis is available for parents of patients, for subsequent pregnancies.
+Prenatal diagnosis is available for subsequent pregnancies of parents with an affected child.

 The majority of MWS cases reported so far were sporadic, however, germinal mosaicism has been described and recurrence risk has been calculated at 2% .

 Mortality and morbidity depend on the presence and severity of congenital anomalies.
-Patients have been reported to live into early adulthood but need assistance for activities of daily living.
+Patients have been reported to live into early adulthood but require assistance with the activities of daily living.